subscriptions-project/swg-js/docs/page-markup.md

 </div>
 ```

-A usable configuration will provide 'NewsArticle' typed item with 'isAccessibleForFree' property and a
+A usable configuration will provide `NewsArticle` typed item with `isAccessibleForFree` property and a
-subitem of type 'Product' that specifies the productID.
-For the example above, the result configuration is:
+subitem of type `Product` that specifies the `productID`.

-  isAccessibleForFree: false, productID: 'norcal_tribue.com:basic'
+In this example:

-The first valid page configuration found is used even if there are more configurations that
+ 1. The product ID is "norcal_tribune.com:basic" (`"productID": "norcal_tribune.com:basic"`).
-exist.
-It is therefore, advised to place the configuration as high up in the DOM tree as possible
+ 2. This document is currently locked (`"isAccessibleForFree": false`)

-that represents the accurate information.
-When DOM is ready, if no access info is found, it is
+The configuration is resolved as soon as `productID` and `isAccessibleForFree` are found.
+It is, therefore,
-assumed that access is indeed unlocked.
+advised to place the configuration as high up in the DOM tree as possible.